mengluo/UdacityProject6/README.md

 NTP port: `123`

 ## How to ssh login as the grader:
-1. Download the private key file 'LinuxCourse' to put under '~/.ssh' on local machine
+1. Download the private key file 'LinuxCourse.rsa' to put under '~/.ssh' on local machine
-2. Open terminal and do SSH login on local machine: `sudo ssh -i ~/.ssh/LinuxCourse grader@18.188.39.140 -p 2200`
+2. Open terminal and do SSH login on local machine: `sudo ssh -i ~/.ssh/LinuxCourse.rsa grader@18.188.39.140 -p 2200`
 3. Enter your machine credentials: ******
 4. Enter passphrase for key 'LinuxCourse': 1234567890